First performed by Cliff Edwards (1940).

 Hit versions by The Del-Vikings (re-recording US #4/R&B #2 1957), Dion (US #48 1962), The Beach Boys (US #18 1981).

-Written and first recorded (as “It’s Great to Be Young and in Love”) by Mort Shuman and Doc Pomus (1958).
+Written and first recorded (as a demo titled “It’s Great to Be Young and in Love”) by Mort Shuman and Doc Pomus (1958).

 Also recorded by The Wailers (1965).